moonshot-token/moonshot-token/README.md

 ▪️6% buy-back tax
 ▪️No dev tokens

-You participate in the Drawing of 1000 dollars among 5 winners, just by following us in our networks.

 📝 MoonShot Contract: 0xae201C4f2D278659dB85ef0A9dc92AF2140C9421

 ✨ MoonShot Is An Hyperdeflationary Token

-🌕 Don’t Forget To Vote For Us On Listings Sites 🌕

 💎 All decisions 100% made by the community